bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 And the idea here is that you try to pollute this file as an attacker.
 You try to give the node a lot of new addresses that you control or that just don't exist.
 That's fine, too.
-And you you kind of try to exploit the way that this Node picks the addresses that's sort
+And you you kind of try to exploit the way that this Node picks the addresses that's sort of at a high level what happens.

-Van Wirdum: 00:09:08

-of

-Provoost: 00:09:09

-at a high level what happens.
-And so basically the The node divides the addresses in buckets It basically looks at the IP address and find some patterns in it like the starting letters of the IP address or deciding numbers of the IP address And it divides them across buckets that way
+And so basically the The node divides the addresses in buckets It basically looks at the IP address and find some patterns in it like the starting letters of the IP address or deciding numbers of the IP address and I guess buckets are just a different word for lists

-Van Wirdum: 00:09:25

-and I guess buckets are just a different word for lists

 Provoost: 00:09:29

-Yes, yeah separate lists and then when it's starting up it just tries to you know, pick things from different buckets,
+Yes, yeah separate lists and then when it's starting up it just tries to you know, pick things from different buckets.

-Van Wirdum: 00:09:36

-right?

-Provoost: 00:09:36

 It's still get confused by the details.
 It doesn't really matter.
 But there's basically a way that it does that, and you can exploit that mechanism because the mechanism has or had a bias in it.